Skip to main content

 • Organ meats (if requested)

 These percentages vary based on your cut sheet choices.
 Want more steaks?
 You'll have less ground beef.
 Prefer roasts?
 The butcher can cut accordingly.
+For a deep dive into every primal and individual cut, see our complete beef cuts guide.

 Splitting with Friends or Neighbors